hsemple/GISProgramming/_pages/javascript.md

  <br>

 ### Extend your JavaScript Knowlege
 Now that you have a basic understanding of how JavaScript works, it is time to deepen your knowlege of JavaScript.
-Complete a few JavaScript tutorials and you will be well on your way to working with the language.
+Complete as  much JavaScript tutorials as you can and you will be well on your way to working with the language.
 Topics to study include:

  * Variables
- *Cata types
+ * Data types
  * Conditional Statements
  * Looping
- * Functions
+ * Functions and Events
+ * Arrays
+ * Scope
+ * Asynchronicy
+ * Node.js
+ * Error Handling
+ * Classes, Objects, Methods
- * DOM manipulation
+ * DOM Manipulation
+ * JQuery

  <br>

 ### JavaScript Tutorial Links
 * [W3Schools JavaScript Tutorials](https://www.w3schools.com/js/js_whereto.asp)